bkis/LOG.md/README.md

 # LOG.md
-A flat-file markdown blogging sytem so primitive it's a miracle it works
+A flat-file markdown blogging sytem so primitive it's a miracle it even works

 ## Actually ...
 ... it doesn't even work at all, yet.